theislab/sfaira/docs/adding_datasets.rst

     Choose from MONDO (https://www.ebi.ac.uk/ols/ontologies/mondo) for human
 - ethnicity and ethnicity_obs_key [ontology term]
     Choose from HANCESTRO (https://www.ebi.ac.uk/ols/ontologies/hancestro)
-- healthy and healthy_obs_key [bool, string]
-    Whether the sample is from healthy tissue.
-    Can also be string, in this case `healthy_state_healthy` is used as an equality check against the values of this column to establish if the observation is from a healthy condition.
 - individual and individual_obs_key [string]
     Column name in `adata.obs` emitted by the `load()` function which reflects the indvidual sampled as a categorical variable.